 Dental crowns are used for cosmetic purposes as well, repairing issues like unsightly large fillings, not only to repair a damaged tooth.
 Crowns are often used in conjunction with root canal treatment, being used to cover the tooth that underwent the root canal therapy.
 When a large cavity threatens the health of a tooth, crowns are the effective and healthy cover-up solution.

 What Is the Dental Crown Process?

-Before a dental crown can be placed, the tooth it will be resting upon must be ground down so that it is smaller and so the crown can fit.
+Before a dental crown can be placed, the tooth it will be resting upon needs to be re-sized so that it can be small enough to allow for the crown to be put on top of it .
 A mold is taken of your mouth so that the crown can be customized to fit you perfectly.
-Once ready, and sometimes the crown is available that very day directly from your dental office through the CEREC technology, the crown is then placed over the tooth and bonded using dental cement so that it looks and functions just like a natural tooth.
+Once ready, and sometimes the crown is available that very day directly from your dental office through the CEREC technology, which takes a digital image of impression and then makes the ceramic piece in a very short amount of time, the crown is then placed over the tooth and bonded using dental cement so that it looks and functions just like a natural tooth.

 Are There Different Types of Crowns?

 No matter their form, crowns are used to improve the strength and appearance of teeth.
 The most common types of dental crowns come in the following options, not all of which may be used by your dentist:

 - Porcelain-fused-to-metal crowns: Often referred to as PFM crowns, these prosthetics are composed of a porcelain exterior and metal interior.
 Because the porcelain is matched to the shade of the rest of your teeth, the crowns look completely natural.
 PFM crowns are very strong, but the metal component can cause problems for some wearers, particularly those who have a metal allergy.